My Golden Visa immigration services logo

 Explore in the guide

-Documents Required for Golden Visa and Golden Passport Application
+Documents Required for Golden Visa and Citizenship-by-Investment Applications

-The specific documentation for Golden Visa or Golden Passport applications required can vary, but generally includes:
+The specific documentation for Golden Visa or citizenship by investment applications required can vary, but generally includes:

 • an international passport or an ID;